k2662/ffmpeg/README.md

 ./ffmpeg -codecs
 ```

+## Looking for the pre-compiled result?
+Check out the [build server](https://ffmpeg.martin-riedl.de).
+Here you can download builds for Linux and macOS.

 ## Requirements
 There are just a few dependencies to other tools.
 Most of the software is compiled or downloaded during script execution.
 Also most of the tools should be already available on the system by default.